tarsa/benchmarksgame-java-fast/README.md

 - [binary-trees](#binary-trees) using Project Valhalla to implement inline value types
 - [mandelbrot](#mandelbrot) using Vector API from Project Panama to implement explicit SIMD vectorization
-- [regex-redux](#regex-redux) using Foreign APIs from Project Panama to integrate with native libraries
+- [regex-redux](#regex-redux) using Foreign APIs from Project Panama to integrate with native libraries.
+Note that the API is already stabilized in Java 22+, but the jextract utility is still unofficial.

 ## binary-trees